Best Adoption Resource for Step-Parents and Relatives in Alberta

 Who This Is NOT For

 - Kinship cases where the biological parents are unknown and have no service address.
-This situation requires a lawyer to draft affidavits explaining why service was not possible and to appear before the judge to explain the efforts made to locate the biological parent.
-A guide cannot substitute for a lawyer's role in this scenario.
+This situation may require additional evidence and court steps to show reasonable efforts to locate the biological parent.
+Consider legal advice; a guide cannot substitute for individualized representation.

 - Situations where biological parents are actively opposing the adoption.
 If a biological parent contests the adoption, the proceeding becomes adversarial.
 You need legal representation.